Norway. Tensio AS

 |Amount in EUR:||EUR 43.5 million|

 |NACE sector / loan type:||Transmission and distribution of electricity|

-The projects include the upgrade and capacity expansions of substations, regional grid and distribution network cabling, aimed at connecting new renewable energy generation assets, strengthening the resiliency of the grid and cater to a greater demand for energy, enable electrical transports and connect new residential areas.
-Tensio estimates that more than 750 MW of new renewable energy will be connected as part of these grid investments.
+The loan has been provided for upgrading and expanding the capacity of substations, the regional grid and distribution network cabling, strengthening the resiliency of the grid to cater to a greater demand for energy, enable electrical transports and electrification of maritime vessels.
+The project covers investments into the regional distribution grid during 2023-2024.

-Tensio AS operates the regional and distribution network in Trøndelag county in Central Norway.
+Tensio AS is the second largest power grid company in Norway and operates the regional and distribution network in County of Trøndelag.
 The Tensio Group was established in June 2019 with the founding of Tensio AS, which owns 100% of the shares in TrønderEnergi Nett AS and NTE Nett AS.
 Tensio AS is owned by NTE AS (40%) and TrønderEnergi AS (40%) and the pension fund KLP (20%).
-Tensio is the second largest power grid company in Norway.

 Fulfilment of NIB's mandate